Garlic Confit and Garlic Oil

 If you’re wondering how to make garlic-infused olive oil, I’ve got answers.
 This garlic-infused olive oil recipe is easy to make.

-- Turn off the heat but allow the pan to sit on the burner until it’s completely cooled.
+4. Turn off the heat, but let the pan sit on the burner until it cools.

 Here are more detailed step-by-step instructions.